Ombi-app/Ombi.Docs/docs/settings/mobile-app.md

+# Mobile App

-Please stop asking for an iOS app.<br>
+Note: Please stop asking for an iOS app.
 We had one.
-Apple removed it.<br>
+Apple removed it.
-We appealed/argued it, and Apple stood by their decision to not allow it in the App Store.<br>
+We appealed/argued it, and Apple stood by their decision to not allow it in the App Store.
-Users are more than welcome to create their own apps, however future versions of Ombi are being written to look beautiful in mobile browsers regardless - rendering lack of app almost moot.<br>
+Users are more than welcome to create their own apps, however future versions of Ombi are being written to look beautiful in mobile browsers regardless - rendering lack of app almost moot.

 # Setup